oscarlai1998/tp/docs/DeveloperGuide.md

 private | ArrayList<String> | untakenPreRequisites | A list of unsatisfied prerequisite modules.
 private | ArrayList<String> | requiredByModules    | A list of modules requiring the current module as a prerequisite.

 The `Module` class also consists of methods that set and get the value of attributes shown in the table above.

-There are four additional methods in the class, namely `removeUntakenPreRequisite`, `removeRequiredByModule`, `getStatusIcon`and `toString`
+There are four additional methods in the class:
+- `removeUntakenPreRequisite`
+- `removeRequiredByModule`
+- `getStatusIcon`
+- `toString`

-.
-The `removeUntakenPreRequisite` and `removeRequiredByModule` methods are used to remove a single`untakenPreRequisites` module and `requiredByModules` module respectively, whereas `getStatusIcon` returns the status icon based on the module status.
+`removeUntakenPreRequisite` and `removeRequiredByModule` are methods used to remove a single`untakenPreRequisites` module and `requiredByModules` module respectively, whereas `getStatusIcon` returns the status icon based on the module status.
 For customized formatting of module printing messages, `toString` method is overridden.